 – a leasing company; or

 – a company providing factoring, hire purchase facilities, or credit sales facilities.

 Management & Control

-Keep and maintain, at all times, its accounting records at its registered office in Mauritius;
+Keeps and maintains, at all times, its accounting records, at its registered office in Mauritius;

-Prepare its statutory financial statements and cause same to be audited in Mauritius; and
+Prepares its statutory financial statements and causes such financial statements to to be audited in Mauritius; and

 Ashton provides professional resident directors who will chair board meetings, facilitate the opening of bank accounts and act as signatories to the Mauritian bank account.

 How Ashton can service you as a management company?

 We advise you to make the best decision and assist you in meeting your objectives strategically with the best alternative outcome.
 We provide a hassle-free approach for you to set up your company in Mauritius.
 We leverage our international and local market expertise to offer you a global solution for all your needs.